 I struggled to maintain a firm hold on my son, determined never to give up.

 It was a fight for life, a fight to the death.
 As long as I could feel the rough pounding in my chest, I was alive, and that was all I needed to keep fighting.
-The beast would not let go.
-I could not let go.
+The beast would not let go, and I could give up.
 My muscles twitched and ached from holding on.
 My eyes burned from the stench of the beast’s entitled breath.
 I gasped, lungs devoid of oxygen, heart still determined to beat.

 When an enemy you cannot see appears to have the upper hand, they can be rendered powerless when fought with a weapon that takes many forms.
-A weapon that becomes one thing to someone and something entirely different to another.
+An instrument that becomes one thing to someone and something entirely different to another.
 This weapon is free, inanimate, and replenishable.
 Unaffected by the monopolistic ownership of other weapons and therefore available to anyone for the taking.

 “Yea, though I walk through the valley of the shadow of death, I will fear no evil for thou art with me.”
 It was the only line I could remember from the verse I’d been taught to say when all hope was lost.